thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 # Changelog

+## 1.7.5
+### Changes
+- 2.5.2 Community Version merge (garrison corruption fix, multiple small fixes to core systems of Antistasi)
+- Introduced cap on Airstrikes - 10
+- Changed condition on Arms Dealer store distance check (should eliminate "you're not near Arms Dealer" error when buying vehicle from him) ]
+- Ability to fast travel to Arms Dealer store when Fast Travel mission parameter has Limited value

 ## 1.7.4
 ### Additions
 - Ability to set emplacement direction on map (first click on map sets up position, second - direction)